Did you know that lenders have a mandatory savings policy when purchasing with a minimal deposit?

 - What is not classified as genuine savings?

-- Can I use what I pay in rent as genuine savings?
+- Does rent count as genuine savings?

-- Lenders that Don’t Require Genuine Savings
+- Which Lenders Don’t Require Genuine Savings

 - ✅ Savings held or accumulated over 3 months

 - ✅ Shares or managed funds held for 3 months or greater